 Who We Are

-Good Law Firm Ltd is a company registered in England and Wales (registered number 12345756).
+Good Law INTERNATIONAL Ltd is a company registered in England and Wales (registered number 12345756).
 Its registered office is Office 1.03, Vauxhall Sky Gardens, 153 Wandsworth Road, London, SW8 2GB and it is authorised and regulated by the Solicitors Regulated Authority (the “SRA”) under SRA Number 668139.

 We are also registered with the Information Commissioner’s Office (the “ICO”) in the UK under registration number ZA806412.